The Machiavellian Gaston

 'Perhaps it was at the Piazza San Marco, before the villeggiatura?'
 He had replied.

-Signor Bondemiro contemplated, 'Piazza San Marco, perhaps so sir'.
+Signor Bondemiro contemplated, 'Piazza San Marco.
+Perhaps so, sir'.

 How could Bonifati forget the august decorum of hauteur of Signor Bondemiro, who was nothing more than a captious nobleman of a pompous nature and patronage?
 He had carried in his right hand a shining walking stick that was imbued with a hue of gold that shone very bright.
-Magnificent was the abode that they were in, and splendid were the invited guests that had attended the luxuriant ball.
-Of the guests Bonifati knew them, by mere acquaintanceship only.
-Once all of the guests were present and gathered, the harmonious music had begun in earnest.

 There was an orchestra playing instruments of the harp and the violin in the background fitfully, whilst the ostensible guests were treated with fine wine from the plentiful grapes of the vineyards of Venice and the succulent hors d'oeuvres.
 All was going according to Bonifati's scheming plan that was elaborated without delay.
 No one had suspected his true and abditive intention, for the occasion of the evening.

-Bonifati simply had smiled elucidating to her, 'The stairway beneath the south-east of the portico leads to a succession of chambers from the 16th century, and the gilt stuccoes in the ceiling to the stairs.
+Bonifati had simply smiled explaining to her, 'The stairway beneath the south-east of the portico leads to a succession of chambers from the 16th century, and the gilt stuccoes in the ceiling to the stairs.
 Upstairs, are the Palazzo's private chambers to the Anticollegio, and the Anticollegio has four Tintorettos.
 The Sala del Collegio is a chamber by Palladio hung with canvases; the Sala del Consiglio dei Dieci; and the Sala dell’Armamento the remains of Guariento’s fresco, Paradise.
 And then there is of course, the Sala del Maggior Consiglio, the most magnificent chamber in the palazzo'.

 'However, there is an eerie conception of malevolence that could be hidden and confined, beyond the intrinsic walls of this prominent palazzo, and its cramoisy velvet draperies', retorted Signor Bondemiro.

-He then had asked him, 'Why, are the shutters completely shut?'
+Signor Bondemiro then had asked him, 'Why, are the shutters completely shut?'

 Bonifati responded, 'It is due to the cold waft that blows from the lagoon'.